theforeman/foreman_bootdisk/README.md

 the OS iPXE template is configured, and could configure the assigned IP address statically for the installed system via the kickstart file.

-To generate the image from the web interface, view a host page, click the "Boot disk" button and select "Generic image".
+To generate the image from the web interface, view a subnet page, click the "Boot disk" button and select "Generic image".

 To generate using the Hammer CLI, install the [hammer_cli_foreman_bootdisk](https://github.com/theforeman/hammer_cli_foreman_bootdisk)